Listen to the podcast

 By the time a person enters into a dating relationship, he (or she) comes into that relationship with baggage.
 We all have baggage: fallen shaping influences given to us by Adam, others, and ourselves.
 Then after you mix your bags with the baggage of your spouse, there is no way to avoid combustion in the home.

-Dick and Jane had preexisting baggage before they met.
+Biff and Mable had preexisting baggage before they met.
 Lots of it.
 While they were dating, they sat their luggage aside and put their best foot forward.
 While dating, they were determined to be on their best behavior.
 It’s like holding your breath for as long as you can.

-Dick would hold the car door open for Jane.
+Biff would hold the car door open for Mable.
 He would send her flowers.
-Dick was always kind, sensitive, patient, and he loved attending their local church meetings.
+Biff was always kind, sensitive, patient, and he loved attending their local church meetings.
 I’m not saying he was a total fake, but I am implying that he was not revealing the totality of who he was.

 I have called the dating season the artificial season where two people fake each other out as much as they can–until after they are married.

-As you have probably surmised, Dick and Jane are sinners.
+As you have probably surmised, Biff and Mable are sinners.
 They not only came from their respective mother’s wombs speaking lies, but they created a whole lot of baggage before they met each other.
 Some of their baggage was their own doing, while the rest of it other heaped upon them.
 Either way, they both had un-dealt with baggage.

 They did not perceive or resolve many of their issues during their dating relationship.
 Their pre-marriage counseling was inadequate.
 They had no one with courage, grace, wisdom, or competence to speak into their lives.
 And they were “in love,” so there was very little anyone could tell them anyway.

-Dick and Jane left their baggage at the dating door and didn’t pick it up again until they were six months into their marriage.
-By then, it was too late–at least for them because they were too proud to let anyone in on their mutual marriage disappointment.
+Biff and Mable left their baggage at the dating door and didn’t pick it up again until they were six months into their marriage.
+By then, it was too late–at least for them, because they were too proud to let anyone in on their mutual marriage disappointment.

 An Aside – Most of my marriage counseling is either with couples who have been married five years or less or fifteen years or more.
 That is not an absolute rule, but a general one.

 If the couple is wise and humble, they will seek help early in their marriage.
-These spouses will not be like Dick and Jane.
+These spouses will not be like Biff and Mable.
 They will realize there is something not quite right and they are not quite sure the best course of action, so they reach out to their church for help.

 Then there are those who are married for more than a decade, and they cannot keep it under wraps any longer.
 Their marriage problems begin to escape their ability to keep it quiet.
 They start to empty nest, as the children become more independent.
 The couple is without a sin plan, and they are less distracted by their children.
 This reality leaves them with four options: